cpplibv/libv/LIBV-TODO.md

 libv.ui.style: complex composite component would result in "nested" property sets libv.ui.style: multiple style usage in a component would still be nice, maybe synthetized styles?

-libv.ui: switch foreach children to fill a std::vector<component*>, this vector should be a reusable memory, or (?) just a small_vector<, 32>
+libv.ui: switch foreach children to fill a std::vector<component*>, this vector should be a reusable memory, or (?) just a small_vector<, 32> on the stack

 wish: update cmake version and use add_compile_definitions() instead of add_definitions()
 wish: target_link_directories()